thinkst/canarytools-docs/docs/flocks/actions.md

       - name: node_id
         required: true
         type: string
-        description: ID of Bird or Canarytoken to move
+        description: A valid node_id of a Canary or Canarytoken that's to be moved
       - name: clear_incidents
         required: false
         type: boolean